open-policy-agent/gatekeeper/README.md

 helm install charts/gatekeeper/
 ```

+Please note that this chart is not compatible with Helm 3 at this time.

 You can alter the variables in `charts/gatekeeper/values.yaml` to customize your deployment.
 To regenerate the base template, run `make manifests`.

 ### Uninstallation